esesmuedgars/IdeaKit/README.md

 ## Enhanced programming

-### Logging into application with Face ID or Touch ID
+### Logging into the application with Face ID or Touch ID

-Supplement your own authentication scheme with biometric authentication, making it easy for users to access sensitive parts of your app.
+Supplement your authentication scheme with biometric authentication, making it easy for users to access sensitive parts of your app.
 [sample code](https://developer.apple.com/documentation/localauthentication/logging_a_user_into_your_app_with_face_id_or_touch_id) by [Apple](https://twitter.com/apple)

 ### Improving application's performance

-Model, measure, and boost the performance of your app by using a continuous-improvement cycle.
+Model, measure and boost the performance of your app by using a continuous improvement cycle.
 [article](https://developer.apple.com/documentation/metrickit/improving_your_app_s_performance) by [Apple](https://twitter.com/apple)

 ### Pushing background updates